2014–15 Oklahoma City Thunder season: Free agency

-For this offseason, free agency began on July 1st, 2014 while the July moratorium ended on July 10.
+For this offseason, free agency began on July 1, 2014, while the July moratorium ended on July 10.
 Caron Butler, Derek Fisher and Thabo Sefolosha were set to hit unrestricted free agency while Grant Jerrett was set to hit restricted free agency.
 Before the start of the 2013-14 season, Fisher announced his plans to retire following the season after 3 seasons with the Thunder.
 On July 3, it was reported that Thabo Sefolosha agreed to a three-year, $12 million deal with the Atlanta Hawks, which he later signed on July 15.
 That same day, Caron Butler signed a deal with the Detroit Pistons.
 On July 16, Grant Jerrett agreed to a deal to stay with the Thunder.

 On July 15, Sebastian Telfair signed a deal with the Thunder.
-Telfair spent nine seasons in the NBA before playing interntionally with the Tianjin Ronggang in the CBA.
+Telfair spent nine seasons in the NBA before playing internationally with the Tianjin Ronggang in the CBA.
 On July 12, it was reported that Anthony Morrow agreed to a three-year, $10 million deal with the Thunder, which he later signed on July 16.
 Morrow spent the 2013-14 season with the New Orleans Pelicans.
 On August 14, Lance Thomas signed a deal with the Thunder.
 Thomas spent three seasons in the NBA, splitting time with the New Orleans Pelicans and the Foshan Dralions in the CBA during the 2013-14 season.

 Front office and coaching changes

 On July 5, the Thunder announced Darko Rajaković as an assistant coach.
-Rajaković joins the Thunder after serving as the head coach of the Oklahoma City Thunder for the last two seasons.
+Rajaković joins the Thunder after serving as the head coach of the Tulsa 66ers for the last two seasons.